hdevilbiss/novela/content/post/deploying-wordpress-on-a-shared-web-host-with-capistrano.md

 Upload the public key on one line to your remote server; double-check with your web host where it needs to go.
 Most likely, it will need to be in the `~/.ssh/authorized_keys` file.
 Make sure that your public key is only one 1 line of code!
-For whatever reason, mine kept copying over as 6-7 lines.
+For whatever reason, mine kept copying over as 6 to 7 lines.

 ####
 Pageant

-\- Open Pageant and click "Add Key".
+* Open Pageant and click "Add Key".
-\- Navigate to your `.ppk` private key, and enter the private key passphrase when prompted.
+* Navigate to your `.ppk` private key, and enter the private key passphrase when prompted.

 Pageant will remember your private key and passphrase for as long as you do not shut down or restart your computer.
 You can add Pageant to the list of Windows startup tasks and add your private key whenever you start your day.

-Now, when you load your PuTTY SSH, SFTP, or remote SSH MySQL connection, you will not need to enter any passphrases.
+After adding your  when you load your PuTTY SSH, SFTP, or remote SSH MySQL connection, you will not need to enter any passphrases.

 #### Git Bash

 Open Git Bash.
 Start the SSH agent:
-\``val "$(ssh-agent -s)"``
+`val "$(ssh-agent -s)"`

 List identities (there should be none):
-\``sh-add -l``
+`sh-add -l`

 Try to add your key to the Git Bash agent:
-\``sh-add path/to/privatekey``
+`sh-add path/to/privatekey`

 If you used PuTTYGen to make your key-pair, may receive an error, “invalid file format”.

-To fix this, convert the \``ppk`` private key to an OpenSSH format, as suggested by \[this answer\]([https://stackoverflow.com/a/44391850/12621376](https://stackoverflow.com/a/44391850/12621376 "https://stackoverflow.com/a/44391850/12621376")) from samthecodingman on Stack Overflow.
+To fix this, convert the `ppk` private key to an OpenSSH format, as suggested by \[this answer\]([https://stackoverflow.com/a/44391850/12621376](https://stackoverflow.com/a/44391850/12621376 "https://stackoverflow.com/a/44391850/12621376")) from samthecodingman on Stack Overflow.

 Open PuTTYgen, load the private key, and enter the private key passphrase.
 Next, click Conversions > Export OpenSSH Key.
-Save this file as \`id_rsa\` without any file extension.
+Save this file as `id_rsa` without any file extension.
 Now, save the private key – passphrase identity in the SSH agent.

-\`ssh-add path/to/id_rsa\`
+`sh-add path/to/id_rsa`

 You can check that it was added.

-\`ssh-add -l\`
+`sh-add -l`

 Please note that you must do this every time you boot up your computer.
-After restarting your computer, running \`ssh-add -l\`, will show no identities.
+After restarting your computer, running `ssh-add -l`, will show no identities.

-To make the SSH agent start automatically, add \[this code from GitHub\]([https://docs.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows](https://stackoverflow.com/a/44391850/12621376 "https://stackoverflow.com/a/44391850/12621376")) to the \`.bashrc\` or \`.profile\` file located at the Git installation folder; e.g., \`D:\\Git\\etc\\bash.bashrc\`.
+To make the SSH agent start automatically, add \[this code from GitHub\]([https://docs.github.com/en/github/authenticating-to-github/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows](https://stackoverflow.com/a/44391850/12621376 "https://stackoverflow.com/a/44391850/12621376")) to the `.bashrc` or `.profile` file located at the Git installation folder; e.g., `D:\Git\etc\bash.bashrc`

 I understand that you will still need to add your key every day when you boot up.

+###
+Lesson Learned about temporary folder

-\### Lesson Learned: \`/tmp/\` folder File Permissions on the Server
+#### `/tmp/` folder File Permissions on the Server

-When running \`deploy:check\`, I was having issues with the \`.sh\` file check in the \`/tmp/\` folder.
+When running `deploy:check`, I was having issues with the `.sh` file check in the `/tmp/` folder.

-\`\`\`rubycap aborted!SSHKit::Runner::ExecuteError: Exception _while_ executing as USER@example.com: git exit status: 128git stdout: Nothing writtengit stderr: fatal: cannot exec '/tmp/git-ssh-APPLICATION-STAGE-MYNAME.sh': Permission deniedfatal: cannot exec '/tmp/git-ssh-APPLICATION-STAGE-MYNAME.sh': Permission deniedfatal: unable to fork\`\`\`
+    rubycap aborted!SSHKit::Runner::ExecuteError: Exception while executing as USER@example.com: git exit status: 128git stdout: Nothing writtengit stderr: fatal: cannot exec '/tmp/git-ssh-APPLICATION-STAGE-MYNAME.sh': Permission deniedfatal: cannot exec '/tmp/git-ssh-APPLICATION-STAGE-MYNAME.sh': Permission deniedfatal: unable to fork

 I found \[this thread on GitHub\]([https://github.com/capistrano/capistrano/issues/687#issuecomment-35419084](https://stackoverflow.com/a/44391850/12621376 "https://stackoverflow.com/a/44391850/12621376")) in which user bbiglari suggested
 _> the issue might be the /tmp folder in your deployment machine does not have enough permission to run the script, change the folder /tmp folder to something else ..._
 With this clue, I specified the Capistrano variable, \`:tmp_dir\`, which tells Capistrano to use a path to which my limited-scope, shared host user can write.